 If you wish to make a one step further and step by step deepen your yoga practice, expand the Yogic Lifestyle, we are inviting you to open the door for new opportunities and new experiences, such as experiencing different types of yoga, applying eight limbs of yoga and learning new breathing techniques.

 It doesn’t really matter whether you start your journey on the 1st of January or the 14th of February – in spirituality the process of learning and the joy of experience is the one that counts.
-Being a yogi is an exciting journey and we would like to share with you a few tips that will help you deepen your yoga practice (whenever you decide to start!).
+Being a yogi is an exciting journey and we would like to share with you a few tips that will help you deepen your yoga practice, whenever you decide to begin!

 Try Different types of Yoga